 Technology Support Services

 UNIT has expanded the Help Desk hours until 10 p.m.
-Monday to Thursday and weekends from 1 p.m. to 4 p.m. to support increased demands at the beginning of the fall semester.
+Monday to Thursday and weekends from 1 p.m. to 4 p.m.
 The TechZone areas providing walk-up support services will be available and operating in accordance with physical distancing guidelines.
 Additionally, a Virtual TechZone has been established on Zoom to provide remote technical support to our community.
 TechZone consultants are being trained to adhere to CDC guidelines for frontline workers.
 UNIT-managed computer lab areas have been adjusted to accommodate social distancing guidelines as well as to follow safety and hygiene protocols.

 Students, faculty, and staff are encouraged to visit UNIT’s Self Service Support Site and UNIT’s website for Help Desk information, support email, virtual support and chat for IT support rather than in-person interactions whenever possible.